Hamtramck, Michigan: History of education

-In the 1920s Hamtramck families often sent their children to public school for Kindergarten due to convenience, then moved their children to parochial schools during the periods with the most important religious instruction.
+In the 1920s Hamtramck families often sent their children to public school for kindergarten due to convenience, then moved their children to parochial schools for the years with the most important religious instruction.
 Therefore, the age group 7 to 12 had the largest Catholic school enrollment.
 After the critical period ended, many students returned to public school.
-In 1925 the public schools had 1,467 students of ages 14–15 while the non-public schools had 217 students aged 14 and 15.
-In the early 1920s the annual growth rate of Hamtramck Public Schools buildings was 27% while non-public schools had an annual growth rate of 6% in that period.
+In 1925 the public schools had 1,467 students aged 14–15 while the non-public schools had 217 students aged 14 and 15.
+In the early 1920s the annual growth rate of Hamtramck Public Schools buildings were 27% while non-public schools had an annual growth rate of 6% in that period.

 In the 1920s there was a high level of school dropout in Hamtramck.
 During the decade Hamtramck had three 12th-grade students per 100 5th-grade students while the City of Detroit had 21 12th-grade students per 100 5th-grade students.
 In the 1920s 58% of 16-year-olds and 85% of 17-year-olds in Hamtramck were no longer attending high school.
 One public school survey stated that in 1924-1925 65% of male school dropouts began working in factories.